-- Travel is in connection with care for SC disability
+- Travel is in connection with care for a SC disability

 - In receipt of a VA pension

-- Previous year income does not exceed maximum VA pension rate
+- Previous calender year does not exceed maximum VA pension rate

-- Projected income in travel year does not exceed maximum VA pension rate
+- Projected income for travel year does not exceed maximum VA pension rate

 - Travel is to obtain a service dog